 Students in other majors wishing to study at the University of Edinburgh MUST file a petition for study along with the seat application.

 Scottish universities have twice the credit hours of most European universities.
-Sixty-credit hours is the minimum number of credits per semester at University of Edinburgh.
-That means, three 20-credit classes constitute the minimum load a student may take at Edinburgh and will come back to Gordon at 15 credit hours.
+Sixty-credit hours is the maximum number of credits per semester at the University of Edinburgh.
+That means, three 20-credit classes constitute the maximum load a student may take at Edinburgh and will come back to Gordon at 15 credit hours.

 10 University of Edinburgh credits = 2.5 Gordon credits